COBA-NIH/McAllister_Spasic_Project/Pipeline modification_CD8-SMA-tumor.md

-VIII.
+#### VII.
 Finally, the following modules were added to address the research questions for this study:
   (i) MeasureImageAreaOccupied: To measure SMA-positive tissue area (ii) MeasureObjectNeighbours: To measure SMA-positive areas within 20u, 50u, and 100u from CD8-positive cells (iii) DistanceTransform: For more detailed neighborhood analyses for CD8-positive cells